-Albert orbits the sun every 1,566 days (4.29 years), coming as close as 1.20 AU and reaching as far as 4.08 AU from the sun.
-Based on its brightness and the way it reflects light, Albert is probably between 2.211 to 4.944 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Albert orbits the sun every 1,570 days (4.30 years), coming as close as 1.20 AU and reaching as far as 4.08 AU from the sun.
+Based on its brightness and the way it reflects light, Albert is probably between 2.211 to 4.944 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 The rotation of Albert has been observed.
 It completes a rotation on its axis every 5.80 days.